Lower Manhattan: Rising from the ashes

-"I've seen (the neighborhood) change from a very sleepy commercial area to a family-friendly, young couple- and single-friendly place," Boyd said.
+"I've seen (the neighbourhood) change from a very sleepy commercial area to a family-friendly, young couple- and single-friendly place," Boyd said.

 Four new skyscrapers, a memorial and park are due to be completed on the 16-acre (6.5 hectare) site of the attacks by 2015 or 2016, said developer Larry Silverstein.